R Code Snippets

 The last line provides the necessary information on the clustering results, especially the membership degrees to the clusters.

-Gaussian mixture decomposition automatically determining the number of clusters requires the library mclust
+Gaussian mixture decomposition automatically determining the number of clusters requires the library mclust to be installed first:

 library(mclust)